codud0905/SWE_2021_41_2024_2_week_6/README.md

 ## Lecture Contents: Docker

 ### Task Description
-The purpose of this assignment is to set up an environment for a container that will be used in the Open-Source Software Practice class.
+The purpose: to set up an environment for a container.

 This environment must meet the following requirements:
 1. Linux OS
 2. Git installed
 3. Python3 installed